ebilsanta/true-colours-game/README.md

 ### Setup
 ###### Setting Environment Variables
-* Backend - set database url in backend/src/main/application.properties
+* Backend - set spring.datasource.url in backend/src/main/application.properties
 * Frontend - set your localhost IP as NEXT_PUBLIC_BASE_API_URL in frontend/.env.sample (use this if you want to access the application from other devices)

 ###### Populating database
-* You can run the sql script questions.sql to populate the `question` table.
+* Questions are populated automatically when Springboot is started, You can also run the sql script questions.sql to populate the `question` table.

 ### Initializing backend without IDE
 If you have an IDE like IntelliJ you should be able to run it easily.
 Else, you can follow these instructions.